-Restricted or "special use" airspace is for certain areas where drones and other aircraft are not permitted to fly without special permission, or where limitations must be imposed for any number of reasons.
+The FAA may restrict access to certain volumes of airspace where drones or other aircraft are not permitted to fly without special permission.
 Drone pilots should be familiar with:

 Temporary Flight Restrictions (TFRs)

-Temporary Flight Restrictions (TFRs) define a certain area of airspace where air travel is limited because of:
+Temporary Flight Restrictions (TFRs) are defined areas of airspace where the FAA limits aircraft operations because of:

 - Temporary hazardous conditions, such as a wildfire, hurricane, or chemical spill.